melohagan/budibase-datasource-supabase/README.md

 If you provide a *Filter column* then a filter will be applied based on the chosen operator and comparison value.
 There is a large list of available operators, detailed for which can be found [here](https://supabase.com/docs/reference/javascript/using-filters).

 ![Screenshot 2023-04-17 at 12 21 51](https://user-images.githubusercontent.com/101575380/232470127-9b59f6fe-ec98-44c2-b4ee-485658d62d16.png)

+### Bindings

+Like any other custom query, you can add bindings and use them in the **Fields** section: https://docs.budibase.com/docs/data-sources#using-query-bindings